murarth/ketos/docs/operators.md

 The expression must be a compile-time constant, which will not vary from one execution of the program to the next.
 Most system functions can be executed at compile time if all of the arguments are constant expressions.

+The optional parameter *docstring* will supply documentation for the item.

 ```lisp
 (const one 1)